confluentinc/event-streaming-patterns/docs/stream-processing/event-grouper.md

 ## Problem

-How can individual, but related events from the same [Event Stream](../event-stream/event-stream.md) or [Table](../table/state-table.md) be grouped, so that they can subsequently be processed as a whole?
+How can we group individual but related events from the same [Event Stream](../event-stream/event-stream.md) or [Table](../table/state-table.md), so that they can subsequently be processed as a whole?

 ## Solution